Electric Bike vs. Scooter — Which Should You Choose?

 This is evident in the number of privately owned e-bikes, electric scooters, and other types of devices.
 Additionally, there has been a huge increase in the amount of sharing services for this type of machine, including electric bike-sharing or e-scooter sharing.

 There are three key reasons why we believe this has happened.
 Firstly, technology has become much better.
-Now, many people want one of these machines because they are high quality and work really well, including durability and great battery life.
+Now, many people want one of these machines because they are high quality and work really well, including durability and great battery capacity.

 E-Bikes and electric scooters are the most popular personal electric transporters.